Rome, the jewel of Europe with its rich history and breath-taking architecture is the perfect long weekend getaway.

 Where to stay in Rome

-Being a popular tourist destination there is a wealth of options for accommodation including Airbnb, which is always worth a look, Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
+Being a popular tourist destination there is a wealth of options for accommodation including Airbnb, which is always worth a look.
 If you’re looking for a budget boutique hotel or hostel here are some of the best and noteworthy in the city.
 We have also written an extensive guide on where to stay in Rome.

 Relais Giulia – This intimate 13-room boutique hotel is tucked away on Via Giulia and was once a palazzo that belonged to the Farnese family.
 Minimalist décor and welcoming staff, this beautiful hotel is full of charm and style.
 The rooms were designed with ultra-modern furnishing and have private bathrooms and air-conditioning.
 Situated in the lively neighbourhood of Trastevere you will find an abundance of cafes, shops and restaurants and the Trevi Fountain and Saint Peter’s is only 10 minutes away by foot.
 Prices start from €66 for a double room.